-Creating a Creative Culture & 10 Human-Centered Design Questions Every Product Team Needs to Ask
+Creating a Creative Culture: 10 Human-Centered Design Questions Every Product Team Should Ask

 What Is Human-Centered Design?

 Human-centered design, or user-centered design, is the process of creating products with human psychology and user perception in mind.
 It is careful, assumption-free design, informed by testing and analysis of real-life experiences.
 Human-centered design thinking is carried out to have a specific impact on the people using it.

-Demographic, values and context all impact how people interact with a product.
-With human-centered design, those factors — the behaviors and circumstances of the people using the product drive its shape, form, and features.
+Demographics, values, and context all impact how people interact with a product.
+With human-centered design, behaviors and traits of the people using the product drive its shape, form, and features.
 The human-centered design approach is critical to creating products that people will use and includes:

 Human-Centered Design: Not Just for Designers

-The word “design” may immediately bring to mind a product’s look and feel, design is not just about making a product pretty.
-For a product to be truly human-centered, everything from the interface, to the features and functionality must be built with the user in mind.
+While the word “design” often brings to mind a product’s look and feel, design is not just about making a product pretty.
+For a product to be truly human-centered, everything from the interface to the features and functionality must be built with the user in mind.

-Engineers famously tend to focus on performance, while designers focus on delighting the people using it.
-Both are needed, and both must work together.
-The best products are created when the two achieve balance underneath the umbrella of human-centered design.
+Engineers tend to focus on performance, while designers focus on delighting the people using the product.
+Both are needed, and the best products are created when the two work together and achieve balance under the umbrella of a human-centered design approach.

 The User’s Experience is the Most Important Experience